Practice Transformation Unit

 Healthcare payment reform.
 Recognizing the crucial need for new ways to pay for new care models, the PTU is deepening its productive working relationship with the Duke-Margolis Center for Health Policy and engaging local and national payers, health systems, policy groups, and others in the design and implementation of condition-based (as opposed to episode-based or fee-for-service) payment models to improve the musculoskeletal health of affected populations.

-Duke Department of Physical and Occupational Therapy.
-It is a joy to act upon the deep collaboration and teamwork fostered between orthopaedic surgeons and physical therapists to launch and maintain the Joint Health Program care model.
-To effectively care for patients with chronic musculoskeletal conditions, it takes a team of appropriately-skilled multidisciplinary providers delivering the right care at the appropriate times in the right settings.
+Duke Doctor of Physical Therapy and Duke Occupational Therapy Doctorate programs.
+Using the deep collaboration and teamwork fostered between orthopaedic surgeons and physical therapists to launch and maintain the Joint Health Program care model is a joy.
+Effectively caring for patients with chronic musculoskeletal conditions takes a team of appropriately skilled multidisciplinary providers who deliver the right care at the appropriate times and in the right settings.

-Infrastructure and Technology: As detailed below, none of the PTU's progress would be possible without deep and broad collaboration with a variety of entities in the healthcare sphere.
+Infrastructure and Technology: As detailed below, the PTU's progress would not have been possible without deep and broad collaboration with various entities in the healthcare sphere.

 Infrastructure